apache/incubator-devlake-website/docs/Plugins/jenkins.md

 ## Summary

 This plugin collects Jenkins data through [Remote Access API](https://www.jenkins.io/doc/book/using/remote-access-api/).
-It then computes and visualizes various DevOps metrics from the Jenkins data.
+It then computes and visualizes various DevOps metrics from the Jenkins data, which helps tech leads and DevOps engineers to answer questions such as:

+- What is the deployment frequency of your team?
+- What is the build success rate?
+- How long does it take for a code change to be deployed into production?

 ## Entities